navanvliet/navanvliet/book/Education/BSc/BSc.md

 BSc curriculum year 1 and 2
 ```

 In my third year ({ref}`BSc_jaar_3`), I had the opportunity to explore a minor, allowing me to broaden my knowledge depending on my interests.
 I then selected elective courses that aligned with my personal and professional goals.
+As I liked the structural mechanics courses most, and I knew that I wanted to follow the track Structural Engineering in the MSc program, I choose Structural Mechanics 4.
 The program culminated in the Bachelor End Project (BEP), where I applied everything I had learned in a final research or design assignment, similar in nature to a high-level school research project.
 Upon completion, I earned the title Bachelor of Science (BSc), equipped with a solid foundation in civil engineering and a wide set of academic and professional skills.

 ```{figure} Figures/BSc_curriculum_jaar3.jpg
 ---